 \subsection{Testing the strategies}

-We now analyze over the test sample (from $t_B=$ 07/01/2022 until $T=$ 06/30/2023) the five different statistical arbitrage strategies described in Section \ref{subsec:ParisTradingStrategies}: the plain Vanilla (PV), the probability interval (ProbI), the prediction interval (PredI), the realized increment (RI), the predicted increment (PI), along with the buy-and-hold S\&P500 strategy.
-For each strategy we compute the opening/closing signals, the annualized return according to (\ref{eqn:DefinitionR}) and the annualized Sharpe ratio according to (\ref{eqn:DefinitionSR}).
+We now analyze over the test sample (from $t_B=$ 07/01/2022 until $T=$ 06/30/2023) the five statistical arbitrage strategies described in Section \ref{subsec:ParisTradingStrategies}: the plain Vanilla (PV), the probability interval (ProbI), the prediction interval (PredI), the realized increment (RI), the predicted increment (PI).
+For all strategies except the PV benchmark, we consider several standard values of the bandwidth level $\alpha$.
+As a comparison, we also include the buy-and-hold S\&P500 and the crude oil ETF strategies.